How GPS Works

 The Basic Idea: Distance from Time

 Radio signals travel at the speed of light.
-If you know exactly when a signal was sent and exactly when it was received, you can calculate how far it traveled.
+If you know when a signal was sent and when it was received, you can calculate how far it traveled.

 Distance = speed × time.